Occupation of Poland (1939–1945): Resistance

 Despite the military defeat of the Polish Army in September 1939, the Polish government itself never surrendered, instead evacuating West, where it formed the Polish government in Exile.
 The government in exile was represented in the occupied Poland by the Government Delegation for Poland, headed by the Government Delegate for Poland.
 The main role of the civilian branch of the Underground State was to preserve the continuity of the Polish state as a whole, including its institutions.
 These institutions included the police, the courts, and schools.
 By the final years of the war, the civilian structure of the Underground State included an underground parliament, administration, judiciary (courts and police), secondary and higher-level education, and supported various cultural activities such as publishing of newspapers and books, underground theatres, lectures, exhibitions, concerts and safeguarded various works of art.
 It also dealt with providing social services, including to the destitute Jewish population (through the council to Aid Jews, or Żegota).
-Through the Directorate of Civil Resistance (1941–1943) the civil arm was also involved in lesser acts of resistance, such as minor sabotage, although in 1943 this department was merged with the Directorate of Covert Resistance, forming the Directorate of Underground Resistance, subordinate to Polish Home Army (Armia Krajowa).
+Through the Directorate of Civil Resistance (1941–1943) the civil arm was also involved in lesser acts of resistance, such as minor sabotage, although in 1943 this department was merged with the Directorate of Covert Resistance, forming the Directorate of Underground Resistance, subordinate to the Armia Krajowa (AK) (Polish Home Army).

 In response to the occupation, Poles formed one of the largest underground movements in Europe.
 Resistance to the Nazi German occupation began almost at once.
-The Home Army (in Polish Armia Krajowa or AK), loyal to the Polish government in exile in London and a military arm of the Polish Underground State, was formed from a number of smaller groups in 1942.
-There was also the People's Army (Polish Armia Ludowa or AL), backed by the Soviet Union and controlled by the Polish Workers' Party (Polish Polska Partia Robotnicza or PPR), though significantly less numerous than the Home Army.
+The Armia Krajowa, loyal to the Polish government in exile in London and a military arm of the Polish Underground State, was formed from a number of smaller groups in 1942.
+There was also the Armia Ludowa (AL) (Polish People's Army), backed by the Soviet Union and controlled by the Polish Workers' Party (Polish Polska Partia Robotnicza or PPR), though significantly less numerous than the Home Army.
 In February 1942, when AK was formed, it numbered about 100,000 members.
 In the beginning of 1943, it had reached a strength of about 200,000.
-In the summer of 1944 when Operation Tempest begun AK reached its highest membership numbers.
+In the summer of 1944, when Operation Tempest begun AK reached its highest membership numbers.
 Estimates of AK membership in the first half of 1944 and summer that year vary, with about 400,000 being common.

-With the imminent arrival of the Soviet army, the AK launched an uprising in Warsaw against the German army on 1 August 1944.
+With the imminent arrival of the Soviet army, the AK launched the Warsaw Uprising against the German army on 1 August 1944.
 The uprising, receiving little assistance from the nearby Soviet forces, eventually failed, significantly reducing the Home Army's power and position.
 About 200,000 Poles, most of them civilians, lost their lives in the Uprising.